 So to answer your original question, which i assume you're meaning my first example, no. AMVs don't have to have a coherent script to be entertaining or "good".
 Hope this helped! others may differ from my opinion tho

-Users browsing this forum: Scintilla and 2 guests
+Users browsing this forum: LegendaryEd and 3 guests